The following missions and badges are available to anyone wanting to learn about getting involved in the SAP Community:

 The following missions are available to you if you work through the developer tutorial missions:

-This mission introduces you to the development, testing and deployment of a simple Node.js app on SAP Cloud Platform.
+This mission introduces you to the development, testing and deployment of a simple Node.js app on SAP Business Technology.

-OData is one of the key API flavors on SAP Cloud Platform.
-Learn about the SAP Cloud Platform tools for working with OData by building a simple OData backend service, with data from an SAP HANA database.
+OData is one of the key API flavors on SAP Business Technology Platform.
+Learn about the SAP BTP tools for working with OData by building a simple OData backend service, with data from an SAP HANA database.

 Develop a Java-based e-commerce application, using a reference app (ESPM) to demonstrate the key development steps.

-Create a logistics flow from scratch: expose a SOAP endpoint in Cloud Platform Integration, call external utilities to get more info, add conditional routing, and create a flow that can accept and process bulk shipment requests.
+Create a logistics flow from scratch: expose a SOAP endpoint in SAP Integration Suite, call external utilities to get more info, add conditional routing, and create a flow that can accept and process bulk shipment requests.
 Also monitor messages, manage errors, and inject a retry mechanism through modelling.

 Configure the SAP Cloud Platform to trust the Azure Active Directory and enable single sign-on, by using the SAP Cloud Platform Identity Authentication Service, which later you can use not only for SAP Cloud Platform Cloud Foundry but also for other SAP SaaS solutions.